thornoar/smoothmanifold/README.md

     Furthermore, an `arrow` can be drawn between two `smooth` objects of their subsets (see *examples/pictures/arrows*).
 The `drawintersect` function intersects two given `smooth` objects and draws this intersection with dim outlines of the original objects (see *examples/pictures/intersection*).

 - Animations.
 One can animate a `smooth` object `move` (shift, scale and rotate), or `revolve` (change its `viewdir` parameter, creating the illusion of three-dimensional rotation).
-The animation can be then converted to a video in any format supported by ImageMagick.
+The animation can be then converted to a video in any format supported by ffmpeg.
 See *examples/animations/*.

 - Independence. `smoothmanifold` does not depend on any other Asymptote module.